commoncode/ama-bot/README.md

 ### Running Migrations

-To create a new migration, run `knex migration:make create_MYTABLE` from the root of the project.
+To create a new migration, run `knex migrate:make create_MYTABLE` from the root of the project.
 Knex will create a new timestamped js file in the migrations folder where you can complete the `exports.up` functions.

 Run `knex migrate:latest` from the terminal to run all migrations that haven't yet been run.